Naturaily/Naturaily-netlify/_posts/2020-03-13-efficient-remote-work-tips-tricks.md

 ---
-title: How to Get Things Done and Stay Okay While Working Remotely for a Long Time
+title: How to Get Things Done and Stay Okay Working Remotely for a Long Time
 description: >-
   How to stay productive and maintain a good mental condition while remaining in isolation for a long time. >>